FlorentLM/pytinybvh/README.md

 ```

 #### `BVH.from_points(points, radius, quality)`
 Builds a BVH from a point cloud.
-This method performs a true **ray-sphere intersection** test for each primitive, providing accurate hits.

-It works by first creating an axis-aligned bounding box for each point to build the hierarchy, then uses a custom intersection function for precise ray-sphere tests inside the leaf nodes.
+It works by first creating an axis-aligned bounding box for each point to build the hierarchy, then uses ray-sphere tests inside the leaf nodes.

 ```python
 import numpy as np